-Kamatics primarily manufactures proprietary self-lubricating bearings used in aircraft flight controls, turbine engines and landing gear.
+The Specialty Bearings segment primarily manufactures proprietary self-lubricating bearings used in aircraft flight controls, turbine engines and landing gear.
 These bearings are currently used in nearly all military and commercial aircraft in production in North and South America and Europe and are market-leading products for applications requiring a highly sophisticated level of engineering and specialization in the airframe bearing market.
-Kamatics also manufactures market leading proprietary power transmission couplings for helicopters and other applications in Bloomfield and custom designed and manufactured rolling element and self-lubricating bearings at RWG for aerospace applications.
-Operations for the Kamatics subsidiary are conducted at the Bloomfield, Connecticut and Dachsbach, Germany (RWG) facilities.
+The Specialty Bearings segment also manufactures market leading proprietary power transmission couplings for helicopters and other applications in Bloomfield and custom designed and manufactured rolling element and self-lubricating bearings in Germany for aerospace applications.
+Operations for the Specialty Bearings segment are conducted at the Bloomfield, Connecticut (Kamatics) and Dachsbach, Germany (RWG) facilities.